dame-cell/Triformer/README.md

 ## Performance Benchmarks

-All benchmarks were conducted on NVIDIA L40s GPUs.
+All benchmarks were conducted on NVIDIA L40s GPUs with float16.

 ### Layer Normalization Performance